When you live outside the rat race and have an advice-giving travel site, people are always asking questions. Like:

 Yes.
 I’m scared shitless.
 I’ve said before: life is terrifying; travel won’t change that.
 But we’re all scared.
 Life is full of uncertainty, and that’s permanent.
 All you can do it try to get good at being uncomfortable.

 Sometimes.
 When you live outside the mainstream cultural script, there are scary days where you feel intensely lost.
-You wonder what you’re doing with your life, if you’re ever going to regret not getting a master’s degree, getting married, having kids, buying a house, pursuing a career, etc.
+You wonder what you’re doing with your life, if you’re ever going to regret not getting a PhD, getting married, having kids, buying a house, pursuing a career, etc.

 For me, the scary days now are far fewer than stress-ridden days of my 9-5 desk job, where I longed to spend my time in a way that would ensure I escape the most common deathbed regrets.